MSPT: Efficient Large-Scale Physical Modeling via Parallelized Multi-Scale Attention: Implementation

 \subsection{Implementation Details}

-For the Standard PDE Benchmarks and ShapeNet-Car, we follow the training procedure outlined by \citet{wu2024Transolver}, using the \textit{Neural Solver Library}\footnote{\href{https://github.com/thuml/Neural-Solver-Library}{https://github.com/thuml/Neural-Solver-Library}}.
+For the Standard PDE Benchmarks and ShapeNet-Car, we follow the training procedure outlined by \citet{wu2024Transolver}, using the \textit{Neural Solver Library}\footnote{\href{https://github.com/thuml/Neural-Solver-Library}{https://github.com/thuml/Neural-Solver-Library}}; MSPT does not restrict the training objective and can incorporate additional physics-informed regularizers (e.g., PDE residual, divergence, or boundary-condition penalties), although we report results with the standard benchmark objectives for fair comparison.
 For AhmedML, we adopt a training protocol similar to AB-UPT~\cite{alkin2025abuptscalingneuralcfd}, using 400 training samples, 50 validation samples, and 50 testing samples selected at random.
 To fit within a single A100 GPU (40 GB), each AhmedML mesh is partitioned into non-overlapping sub-meshes of 320k points (160k for surface and 160k for volume), enabling multiple blocks to be processed concurrently.
 For models trained with the LION optimizer~\citep{lion}, we use a peak learning rate of $5\times10^{-5}$, weight decay of $5\times10^{-2}$, and a linear warmup over the first 5\% of training, followed by cosine decay to a final learning rate of $1\times10^{-6}$, as detailed in AB-UPT~\citep{alkin2025abuptscalingneuralcfd}.
 Models not trained with LION use the optimizer, and learning rate configurations implemented in the \textit{Neural Solver Library}.
 The complete training and model configurations for all benchmarks are summarized in Table~\ref{tab:training_model_detail}.